ccollicutt/ccollicutt.github.io/_posts/2022-05-11-creating-custom-secure-software-supply-chains.md

       scanPolicy: scan-policy
 ```

-If we look at the above definition, we see that it's using "private-image-scan-template" of kind "ImageScan".
+If we look at the above definition, we see that it's using "private-image-scan-template" of "kind: ImageScan".

 Let's look at those.